Code-Institute-Submissions/molacuizine/README.md

 was also included to prevent url manipulation by a user if the user was not an administator thus preventing illegal access to the store management page.
 This would prevent CRUD operations on products and changing of store status.

-Redirects were applied in the case site users tried to manipulate urls to delete or update products.

-Also a redirect would be triggered if a user tried to manipulate url to access the checkout page if store status was closed.
+Redirects were also applied in the case site users tried to manipulate urls to delete or update products or if a user tried to manipulate url to access the checkout page if store status was closed.

 ### Checkout user restrictions

-As anonymous checkout was not allowed users would be requierd to sign-in for purchases.
+As anonymous checkout was not allowed users would be required to sign-in for purchases.
 Therefore, if a user had not signed in and the checkout page was clicked on a redirect would trigger leading to the sign-up page.
 This redirect was for anonymous users only.